paul-hammant/tbd/content/game-changers/index.md

 interdependent Apache (and other) open-source projects.
 It gave an early warning of integration clashes that were already, or were about to be problematic, for teams.
 While impressive, it use did not gain traction in the enterprise.
-This is because enterprises were able to be more buffered from open-source library hell (and the implicit diamond dependency problem), by controlling (limiting) the rate at which the upgraded their third-party binary dependencies.
+This is because enterprises were able to be more buffered from open-source library hell (and the implicit diamond dependency problem), by limiting the rate at which the upgraded their third-party binary dependencies.

-Sam Ruby remembers:
+Gump creator, Sam Ruby remembers:

-<div style="padding-left: 45px; padding-right: 45px"/><span style="font-size: 120%">&ldquo;</span>
+<div style="padding-left: 40px; padding-right: 45px"/><span style="font-size: 120%">&ldquo;</span>
 The original motivation for Gump wasn't so much continuous<br>
 as it was integration - in particular, integration in the large.<br>
 Many projects had unit tests but would routinely make changes<br>
-that would break their 'contract' and nobody would notice until<br> well after the changes were released
+that would break their 'contract' and nobody would notice until<br> well after the changes were released.
-<span style="font-size: 120%">&rdquo;</span>
 </div>

 ## Subversion's "lightweight" branching (2000&#47;2001)